Jeanne Leffingwell

 “I helped make it.
 It’s a great idea!”

-— Brittney Peterson
+— Brittney P

 “An amazing project - from conception to implementation to Art!”